timothyjhurt/scriboto-app/README.md

 6| Open a web browser and navigate to http://127.0.0.1:5000 | Open a web browser and navigate to http://127.0.0.1:5000 7| To begin your conversation, press the "Start Recording Button"|To begin your conversation, press the "Start Recording Button"

 Scriboto was designed to help categorize portions of a clinical conversation.
-Clinical conversation are usually rather long and usually include medical terms, descriptions of symptoms, and language related to health.
-If you want to test how well Scriboto performs, you should try to emulate a clinical conversation as best you can.
+Clinical conversations are rather long and include medical terms, descriptions of symptoms, and language related to health.
+In order to evaluate how well Scriboto performs, you should try to emulate a clinical conversation as best you can.
 However, it is important to remember that Scriboto is still being developed so it is wise to assume that your data could be compromised.